 Using special radars, a British team of specialists discovered the tunnels while flying over West Antarctica.
 They determined that the tunnels were most likely the result of meltwater flowing underneath the ice shelf.

 #8 A Ton of Bones

 What better way to end a “Halloween-themed” article about Antarctica than with some classic skeletons?
-Well, last year a team of researchers found over a ton of fossils on the James Ross Island, ranging from 71 to 67 million years old.
+Well, in 2016 a team of researchers found over a ton of fossils on the James Ross Island, ranging from 71 to 67 million years old.

 Most of them were remnants of ancient marine creatures, or even the ancestors of modern-day ducks.
 But it wouldn’t be AS exciting if they didn’t also discover massive dinosaur bones, such as from the mosasaurus.
 If you’ve seen “Jurassic World,” it’s the giant whale-like colossus from the feeding show.
 The remnants come from the final days of the dinosaurs on Earth, so it’s quite an amazing thing to see today!

 What do you think they’ll find on (or in) the icy continent next?
 Tell us below which one of the weird things in Antarctica you are the most shocked about!